-Rescued and quality-controlled historical sub-daily dataset play an invaluable role in many research projects and initiatives focused on the comprehension of climate dynamics and on the identification and analysis of past events severity and frequency (WMO, 2016).
-However, the traceability of long-term and quality-controlled sub-daily records is currently very poor in Mediterranean area, despite the meteorological conditions have been regularly and thoroughly monitored since 19th century (Brunet et al., 2014b).
-This deficiency exerts a large negative impact not only on studies focused on climate change and variability, but on initiatives intended to develop socio-economic adaptation strategies.
-It is a matter of fact that such political actions are based on robustness and accuracy of climate models and reanalysis products, which result in turn from high-quality rescued historical climatic time series.
+Rescued and quality-controlled historical sub-daily data play an invaluable role in many research projects and initiatives focused on the comprehension of climate dynamics and on the identification and analysis of past event severity and frequency (WMO, 2016).
+However, the traceability of longterm and quality-controlled sub-daily records is currently very poor in the Mediterranean area despite the fact that meteorological conditions have been regularly and thoroughly monitored since 19th century (Brunet et al., 2014b).
+This deficiency exerts a large negative impact not only on studies focused on climate change and variability but also on initiatives intended to develop socio-economic adaptation strategies.
+It is a fact that such political actions are based on the robustness and accuracy of climate models and reanalysis products, which result in turn from high-quality rescued historical climatic time series.

-The recovered data presented in this study offers the first available database, in central and northern Mediterranean region, presenting sub-daily variability of meteorological parameters for a period ranging from late 19th century to early 1960s.
+The recovered data presented in this study offer the first available database in the central and northern Mediterranean region to present sub-daily variability of meteorological parameters for a period ranging from the late 19th century to the early 1960s.
 The relevance of MVOBS data is also emphasized by the peculiar geographic context in which they have been collected (Apennine region).
-Therefore, this dataset offers a new opportunity to reconstruct and characterize the past climate and weather event dynamics in high-altitude environments, which are notoriously strongly sensitive to climate change.
+Therefore, this dataset offers a new opportunity to reconstruct and characterize past climate and weather event dynamics in high-altitude envi-